canonical/spark-client-snap/docs/tutorial/t-spark-streaming.md

 zookeeper-k8s/0*  active    idle   10.1.29.182
 ```

 As you can see, both Kafka and Zookeeper charms are in "active" status.
-However, it can take some amount of time before the app and units are finally transitioned to active state.
+However, it can take some amount of time before the app and units are finally transitioned to active/idle state.

 For us to experiment with the streaming feature, we would want some sample streaming data to be generated in Kafka continuously in real time.
 For that, we can use the `kafka-test-app` charm as a producer of events.